-In order to issue an access token response as described in The OAuth 2.0 Authorization Protocol [I-D.ietf-oauth-v2] or to rely on an Assertion for client authentication, the authorization server MUST validate the Assertion according to the criteria below.
+In order to issue an access token response as described in OAuth 2.0 [RFC6749] or to rely on an Assertion for client authentication, the authorization server MUST validate the Assertion according to the criteria below.
 Application of additional restrictions and policy are at the discretion of the authorization server.